airvzxf/archlinux-brightness-xrandr/README.md

 # ArchLinux: Brightness xrandr

-View and change the brightness of a monitor using the `xrandr` command.
+It is a command-line tool to display and change the brightness of a monitor using the `xrandr` command.

 ## INFORMATION